ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 #### JSON build profile format

 The __build profiles__ are JSON files with the root object containing key-value pairs for each supported toolchain, such as `GCC_ARM`.
-Each key, representing the toolchain, contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.
+Each key is a toolchain name and every value contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.

 The required flag types are: